AlexRFarnes/modal---menu-slider/README.md

 # Modal Menu Slider

-> Fictional landing page with a modal and a menu slider.
+> Fictional landing page with a modal and a side navigation slider.

 ## Table of contents